vitor-de-castro/underrated/README.md

 ## What it does

 Underrated connects to the Sorare live auction market in real time and helps users identify which football cards are undervalued based on price context, rarity, player age, and for Premier League players, live FPL performance data.
-Instead of manually browsing Sorare, users get an instant overview of the market with filters, sorting, AI-powered analysis, and price trend tracking.
+Instead of manually browsing Sorare, users get an instant overview of the market with filters, sorting, AI-powered analysis, price trend tracking, and multi-currency support.

 ---